 Figure 1 is the monthly electricity profile.
-The chart above indicates monthly electrical consumption with minimum electricity use during the summer season when minimal heating is needed.
+The chart above indicates monthly electrical consumption with minimum electricity use during the summer season when minimal heating is needed and school is not in session.

-The electricity baseline occurs in autumn, and this baseline electricity consumption accounts for the operation of lighting, minimal HVAC, and office plugloads.
+The electricity baseline occurs in the summer, and this baseline electricity consumption accounts for the operation of lighting, minimal HVAC, and school plugloads.
 There is no cooling system present in the building as it relies on the outdoor air temperatures to meet its cooling requirements.
-It is also during this time that occupancy is at its lowest; however, the building's hall is still utilized for community events.